CSCfi/csc-user-guide/docs/cloud/pouta/connecting-to-vm.md

 !!! error "REMOTE HOST IDENTIFICATION HAS CHANGED"

-    Sometimes Floating IPs are reused with different Virtual Machines on different times.
-By default SSH will have `stricthostkeychecking=yes` configured, and will ahow you the error message:
+    Sometimes Floating IPs are reused with different Virtual Machines at different times.
+By default SSH will have `stricthostkeychecking=yes` configured, and will show you the error message:

     ```sh
     $ ssh cloud-user@86.50.xxx.xxx